 An Illinois Democrat on House Ag who also voted for the farm bill, Eric Sorensen, won his re-election race, and another rural Democrat from that state, Nikki Budzinski, was leading in hers.
 House Ag Democrats Gabe Vasquez in New Mexico and Jahana Hayes in Connecticut also won their races.

-In Nebraska’s Omaha-based 2nd District, Republican Rep. Don Bacon was narrowly leading Tony Vargas.
+In Nebraska’s Omaha-based 2nd District, Republican Rep. Don Bacon was holding on against Tony Vargas.
 Bacon has served on the House Agriculture Committee since 2017.

 In Wisconsin’s 3rd District, first-term Derrick Van Orden was ahead of Democrat Rebecca Cooke in his re-election bid.

-In California, House Ag Committee Republican John Duarte and dairy farmer David Valadao, a member of the House Ag Appropriations Subcommittee, were leading in their races.
-Vote counts in California could continue for days.
+In California, House Ag Committee Republican John Duarte and dairy farmer David Valadao, a member of the House Ag Appropriations Subcommittee, were leading in their races, but vote counting in California could continue for days.

 Slaughterhouse ban, carbon pipeline measure fail